Shadeonic/Sandbox-Task2/src/features/faq/components/FaqWidget/FaqWidget.md

 ---

-##Behavior
+## Behavior
--Renders all FAQ questions in a vertical list.
+- Renders all FAQ questions in a vertical list.
--Clicking a question toggles its answer open/closed.
+- Clicking a question toggles its answer open/closed.
--Only one FAQ can be open at a time.
+- Only one FAQ can be open at a time.
--Chevron icon rotates when the item is expanded.
+- Chevron icon rotates when the item is expanded.
--Optional analytics/event tracking can be added by extending the click handler.
+- Optional analytics/event tracking can be added by extending the click handler.

 ---

-##Example Usage
+## Example Usage
 ```tsx
 import { FaqWidget } from "./FaqWidget";